 4. Prior declaration of FORM label and ul label

 In IE, these two tags will automatically margin some margins, while in FF, the margin is 0.
-Therefore, if you want to display them consistently, you'd better specify margin and padding in css.
-For the above two problems, my css generally first uses such a style ul, form {margin: 0; padding: 0;}, which is defined to be dead, so I won't worry about this later
+Therefore, if you want to display the same, you'd better specify margin and padding in CSS.
+For the above two problems, my CSS generally first uses the style ul, form {margin: 0; Padding: 0;} is dead, so I won't have a headache later

 five